 Where can I find the message ID?

 Open the message, click the three-dot menu or right-click the message, and choose Copy ID.
 The message ID is useful if you’re building features that reference or modify a specific message.
-Make a Copy of Discord Server in Minutes The Ultimate Guide
+How to generate a database diagram in sql server 2016 step by step guide 2026

 Can I see IDs for every server I’m in?